 A few things are worth noting about this definition.
 Firstly, these thresholds represent only the most severe rank of the IPC food insecurity classification.
 The system ranges from Phase 1 to Phase 5, with 5 corresponding to a famine situation.
 Lower phases of food insecurity are categorized by lower thresholds in each of the three dimensions above.

-The first map below shows the IPC classification of each county of South Sudan in January 2017.
-It was the intensity of the food security situation in Unity State (in dark red colors), which brought about the famine declaration later in February, with IPC Phase 5 thresholds being confirmed in some parts.
+Here we show two maps of South Sudan showing the IPC classification of each county of South Sudan, in January and May 2017.
+It was the intensity of the food security situation in Unity State in January (shown in dark red colors), which brought about the famine declaration later in February, with IPC Phase 5 thresholds being confirmed in some parts.

 Just as different parts of a country can have different food security statuses, different households can, and typically do, experience different levels of food insecurity within any given geographic area.
 Rather than looking at geographical subdivisions, one way of getting a sense of how different people are faring in a food emergency is to look at the numbers of individual households experiencing different levels of food insecurity.